-Situation Key Actions Responsible Authority Concerns with behaviour demonstrated by a Councillor/s We will: Use "Councillor Only" time to respectfully and constructively raise the issues for discussion by the group Use this opportunity to voice our opinions of the behaviours and seek to identify a way of resolving the matter Councillors Conduct by a Councillor/s that is inconsistent with the Code of Conduct and requires intervention The Mayor is to be notified in writing, providing details of the alleged contravention, when it occurred and who it involved If the matter is related to the Mayor then the Deputy Mayor will be notified and will progress the matter to the next stage (see below) The Mayor will assess the information provided Mayor The Mayor will initiate an in-house mediation process with the parties involved.
+Situation Key Actions Responsible Authority Concerns with We will: Councillors behaviour demonstrated by a Councillor/s Use "Councillor Only" time to respectfully and constructively raise the issues for discussion by the group Use this opportunity to voice our opinions of the behaviours and seek to identify a way of resolving the matter Conduct by a Councillor/s that The Mayor is to be notified in writing, providing details of the alleged contravention, when it occurred and who it involved Mayor is inconsistent with the Code of Conduct and requires If the matter is related to the Mayor then the Deputy Mayor will be notified and will progress the matter to the next stage (see below) intervention The Mayor will assess the information provided The Mayor will initiate an in-house mediation process with the parties involved.
 This will give the parties an opportunity to be heard The Mayor will provide a written summary of the discussion and any resolutions or next steps to all parties involved.